swcarpentry-ja/carpentries-coc/drafts/for-instructors/instructor-development.md

 7. *To make the world a better place.*

+8. *To acquire useful skills for careers.* Instructors can expect to develop [this skill set](https://github.com/carpentries/commons/blob/master/text-for-instructors.md).
+You can re-use and re-purpose this woridng for use in grant and job applications and for your CV.

 Read more about instructor motivations in Dr. Beth Duckles's report, [*Value of Software Carpentry to Instructors*](https://software-carpentry.org/files/bib/duckles-instructor-engagement-2016.pdf).

 ### Becoming an Instructor